boazbk/tcs/lec_19_cryptography.md

 But of course that won't help us much if our key is if we choose our key to be "1234" or "passw0rd!".
 In fact, if you use _any_ deterministic algorithm to choose the key then eventually your adversary will figure this out.
-Therefore for security we must choose the key at _random_ and can restate Kerchkoffs's principle as follows:
+Therefore for security we must choose the key at _random_ and can restate Kerckhoffs's principle as follows:

 >_There is no secrecy without randomness_